maxviazov/Spring-Frameworks-/What's-New-in-the-Spring-Framework.md

   * Selective declarations of Java 8 default methods in core Spring interfaces.
   * Consistent use of JDK 7 `Charset` and `StandardCharsets` enhancements.
 * JDK 9 compatibility:
-  * Consistent instantiation via constructors (with revised exception handling)
+  * Consistent instantiation via constructors (with revised exception handling).
+  * Defensive use of reflection against core JDK classes.
 * Non-null API declaration at the package level
   * Nullable arguments and return values explicitly annotated with `@Nullable`.
-  * Primarily for use with IntelliJ IDEA and Kotlin.
+  * Primarily for use with IntelliJ IDEA and Kotlin, but also Eclipse and FindBugs.
   * Some Spring APIs are not tolerating null values anymore (e.g. in `StringUtils`).
 * Spring Framework 5.0 comes with its own Commons Logging bridge out of the box.
   * `spring-jcl` instead of standard Commons Logging; still excludable/overridable.